 Have you ever got stuck trying to solve a mathematical puzzle and needed to do something else for a bit whilst waiting for inspiration?
 So have we!
 If you get stuck on one of the puzzles, then you can switch gears and work on the other puzzle.
 You'll need to solve both puzzles as quickly as possible to get the maximum points available.
 Usually one of the puzzles will be slightly easier; it's for you to decide your solution strategy.

-Once released, each puzzle remains open until the competition closes at midnight on Friday 9th March 2018.
+Once released, each puzzle remains open until the competition closes on Friday 29th March at 3:59 pm.
 You do not need to solve the puzzles in order.

 For each puzzle your team has three attempts to submit the correct solution.
 If all three attempts are incorrect, you will not be able to submit any more entries for that puzzle and hence you won't earn any points for that puzzle.
 We want to prevent teams guessing solutions, yet on the other hand we also want to allow for incidental mistakes and typos.